MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

 1. If prompted, select **OK** to activate the Microsoft Sentinel free trial.

 #### Task 2 - Add Microsoft Entra ID as a Data source
-    **Note** - As of 2/8/2024, the data source is now Microsoft Entra ID.

 1. In **Microsoft Sentinel**, navigate on the menu to **Content management** and select **Content hub**.